 The U.S. CTEPH Registry is a multicenter, observational study of the clinical course and treatment of patients diagnosed with chronic thromboembolic pulmonary hypertension (CTEPH).
 The aim of the registry is to promote a greater understanding of the prevalence, pathophysiology, evaluation and treatment of patients with CTEPH through shared information, education and collaborative investigation among pulmonary hypertension centers of excellence throughout the country.
 For more information on the trial, contact Ileana Rubio,

-UC San Diego Health System is actively involved in clinical trials of therapeutic agents for treating adult cystic fibrosis.
+UC San Diego Health is actively involved in clinical trials of therapeutic agents for treating adult cystic fibrosis.

 Learn more about ongoing research and clinical trials.